LiaPlayground/e-Learning-2019/README.md

 the Internet is full libraries and possibilities that a might be necessary for a particular course or topic.
 In contrast to many other Markdown-interpreters LiaScript allows integrating JavaScript, HTML, and CSS directly within the document.
-Additionally, it has support for a Macro-notation that allows automating and thus simplify repetitive and tedious tasks.
+Additionally, it has support for a macro-notation that allows automating and thus simplify repetitive and tedious tasks.

 ![www](https://media.giphy.com/media/RxR1KghIie2iI/giphy.gif)<!-- width="100%"-->